-What that means in plain English is your money is kept separate from any company’s funds.
-It can’t be used for anything other than your transfer.
+What that means in plain English is your money is kept separate from any company’s funds in a separate client bank account.

-So before you send money overseas, the one check I would urge you to do is to make sure the company you choose is Authorised by the FCA.
+So before you choose a money transfer company, I would urge you to do is to make sure they are Authorised by the FCA.

 To check whether a firm is authorised, you can search for its name on the FCA register.

-- To transfer pounds to euro, money transfer companies are an alternative to using a bank.
+- To transfer pounds to euro, you can use a bank or money transfer company.

-- Be safe: make sure you only use a company that is Authorised by the FCA.
+- Use a money transfer company that is Authorised by the FCA.

 Key Currency is an independent money transfer specialist.